Brought to you by Bloomz: One App For All Your Parent Communication

 What Teachers Are Saying About Remind

-We’ve heard from a number of high school teachers who say that they like Remind (formerly Remind 101).
+We’ve heard from a number of teachers who say that they like Remind.
 Getting students and parents signed up takes very little time because Remind gives you a specific code students (or parents) can use to join the class of a particular teacher.
 Some teachers even make the sign-up process part of their class routine in the first week to ensure that all of their students are onboard.
-(Imagine how much your students will love you if you actually allow them to take out their phones in class, even momentarily.)

 With Remind, you can send one reminder to an entire group (parents or students) and even see who viewed the announcement.
 Remind’s text-based messaging system has proven especially useful in reaching high school students.
 Teens are texting pros, so it makes sense for teachers to try to reach out to them via their favorite medium.
-If you’re looking for a simple app with just enough features to get the job done, Remind might be a good fit for you.
-Teacher Laura H. says, “I just want to send out quick reminders about upcoming events and tests.
-So Remind works better for me.”
+Keep in mind, however, that you do have a character limit with Remind—so you’ll need to keep your messages pithy and to the point.

 Here’s what students see when they receive a text on Remind.
 The phone number at the top belongs to Remind, so the students and parents never have access to your personal number.
 You don’t have access to student numbers either.